Customer migration: Measuring the Customer Migration

 To measure and analyze the migration patterns, a number of approaches can be followed.
 It can start either by deciding segments and dividing the population in those buckets according to their behavior patterns at the beginning and end of the period to measure the displacement.
-Example: Loyalists, Under performs, Seasonal, Onetime and two-time buyers and Inactive buyers.
+Example categories such as: Loyalists, Under performs, Seasonal, Onetime and two-time buyers and Inactive buyers.
 Another approach is to form a group of people with shared interests and purchase patterns as one segment, and later analyze their movements and migration after the end of the period.